 Starting in January 2014, Premier issues are in your Member's area once you are logged into our classroom.

 If you’re insterested in a particular back issue of Premier before that time, contact Customer Service.

-We have an automated security feature for our Premier area, that locks an account that is being accessed from more than one computer.
-This is in place to prevent people from “sharing” their Premier subscription with non-subscribers.
-If you try to log in to your Premier account from more than one computer, you’ll trigger the lock-out.
+We have an automated security feature for our classroom area that locks an account that is being accessed from more than one computer.
+This is in place to prevent people from “sharing” their classes with non-subscribers.
+If you try to log in to your classroom account from more than one computer, you’ll trigger the lock-out.
 If you’re using a digital satellite internet connection or a wireless hot spot, each time you log in, the satellite generates a new IP address, which fools the system and triggers the lock-out.

 If you get locked out of your Premier account, email customer service and we’unlock your account.

 Digital Scrapper Email Newsletter Questions

 If you signed up for the Digital Scrapper weekly email but have not received one lately OR you’ve NEVER received one from us at all, here are the most likely reasons why: